Experience the new “dinner and a movie”

 Go to a bar with games

-If your circle includes drinkers and non-drinkers alike, make everyone happy with a trip to one of New York City’s bars with games.
+If your circle includes both drinkers and non-drinkers, make everyone happy with a trip to one of New York City’s bars with games.
 At crowd-pleasing places like Nowadays, Bushwick Country Club, and The Gutter, players can drink what they like while challenging one another to rounds of bocce, mini-golf, or bowling.
 Your decision not to drink may even give you a competitive edge!

 Attend a secret musical performance